SARDONYX-sard/serde-hkx/assets/readme.md

 We then generated a set of Json files here using this offset & size information.

-As the Json file prefixed with `BS`, it contains some `Bethesda` proprietary extension classes.
+Json files prefixed with `BS` are `Bethesda` proprietary extension classes.

 ## Details of this Json format